Ana-bytes/cd0354-monolith-to-microservices-project/README.md

 - Kubernetes service configuration
 - Kubernetes deployment configuration
 - Pod redeployment
+- Horizontal Pod Autoscaler with active CPU metrics and successful scaling
+- Backend API request and database activity logs
 - RDS/EKS security group configuration
 - Travis CI OSS/pricing access limitation

-These screenshots document the successful Docker and Kubernetes portions of the project as well as the external limitation encountered when attempting to execute the Travis CI pipeline.
+These screenshots document the successful Docker and Kubernetes portions of the project, including service orchestration, autoscaling, and backend API logging, as well as the external limitation encountered when attempting to execute the Travis CI pipeline.

-### Horizontal Pod Autoscaling

-The Feed API is configured with a Kubernetes Horizontal Pod Autoscaler (HPA).

-The HPA configuration is stored in:

-`k8s/feed-hpa.yml`

-Autoscaling is configured with:

-- Minimum replicas: 2
-- Maximum replicas: 4
-- Target average CPU utilization: 50%

-CPU and memory resource requests and limits are defined in `feed-deployment.yml` to support CPU-based autoscaling.

-The HPA configuration was successfully deployed.
-Final CPU metric verification depends on the availability of the AWS EKS worker nodes and Kubernetes Metrics Server in the temporary VocLabs environment.

 ## Notes